 The best time to start your tutoring journey is today!
 Speak to our tutors for answers to any questions you have.

-68% of graduate medical applications are rejected.
+64% of medical school applications in the UK are rejected without being read.
 The #1 reason?
 LOW GAMSAT SCORES.
-Medic Mind Tutors can improve your GAMSAT score to OVER 68.
+Fear not – with the help of a Medic Mind Tutor, your GAMSAT score can improve to OVER 65.

 Your time is valuable.